Piercel2022/codecraft/content/posts/post-2/index.md

 This native support for concurrent execution makes Java ideal for applications that need to perform multiple operations simultaneously.

 # Rich Standard Library

+The Java Standard Library (Java API) provides implementations for virtually any common programming task,